tim-janik/jj-fzf/doc/jj-fzf.1.md

 # CONFIGURATION

-  The default revset for the main **jj-fzf** log view is configured via `jj-fzf.log_revset`.
+  The default set of revisions for the main **jj-fzf** log view is configured via `jj-fzf.log_revset`, with a fallback to `revsets.log` (the standard `jj log` revset).
+To use a different revset, type it into the **jj-fzf** query field which will live update the log view.
+To persist the revset in the repository's local `jj-fzf.log_revset` configuration, press _Alt-Enter_.

-  When a new value is stored, it is set as a configuration setting local to the repository.
+  The default commit display template for the log view is configured via `jj-fzf.log_template`, with a fallback to `templates.log` (the standard `jj log` template).
+For example, to configure one-line display as the default, use:
+  `jj config set --user jj-fzf.log_template builtin_log_oneline`

   The configuration setting `jj-fzf.show-keys` determines if an **fzf** header is shown that displays active key bindings.
   Pre-generated commit messages for `jj describe` are provided as a temporary config value in `template-aliases.default_commit_description`.

 ## LLM CONFIGURATION
 !!!! lib/gen-message.py --llm-help